Tightrope-walking rationality in action: Feyerabendian insights for the foundations of quantum mechanics: Specific insights into the foundations of QM

 \section{Specific insights into the foundations of QM}

-The insights about QM from PKF that we find particularly interesting do not concern directly specific advances in the formalism or its use, even though in his writings a number of careful analyses of QM results and some very useful comments about the quantum-classical transition, the relation between classical and quantum mechanics, and even some elements that seem to anticipate modern decoherence.
+The insights about QM from PKF that we find particularly interesting do not directly concern specific advances in the formalism or its use, even though in his writings one can find a number of careful analyses of QM results and some very useful comments about the quantum-classical transition, the relation between classical and quantum mechanics, and even some elements that seem to anticipate modern decoherence.

 The most interesting insights are found in his exposition of Bohr's views.
 Going beyond any simplification often applied to \lq\lq the Copenhagen interpretation" that reduces it to the most naive form of instrumentalist attitude, if not to the brutal \lq\lq shut up and calculate" mantra of many QM textbooks, PKF identifies and discusses at length some key components of Bohr's position and appreciates their conceptual depth.